robindanzinger/chadojs/example/example.md

 ### 7. assume the verification chef throws an error

-When the chef throws an error, the waiter throw that error to the
+When the chef throws an error, the waiter should throw that error, too.
 ```js
   describe('waiter', function () {
     ...